Australia has a reputation for being a pretty scary place . . .

 This system is monitored and managed by the Australian Maritime Safety Authority (AMSA) which is a Government agency that is there specifically to help Australians in trouble on land or sea.
 There is no cost to use the service.

 When they pick up your signal they will immediately coordinate local emergency services to come and help you.

 The benefits of a PLB over other devices is that they are relatively cheap to buy, don't require any monthly or annual subscription and are lightweight and weather proof so easily carried anywhere you go.

 PLB's have a powerful radio transmitter to communicate with the satellites above that is not adversely affected by trees and weather.
 Satellite phones and the Spot Trackers need a clear view of the sky to operate reliably.

-Devices that use the satellite phone networks (eg. Iridium and GlobalStar) offer one way or two way communication via satellite making them functional as a communications tool as well as an emergency beacon.
+Devices like the Spot Gen4 Satellite GPS Communicator use satellite phone networks for one way or two way communication from everywhere in Australia via satellite making them functional as a communications tool as well as an emergency beacon.

 Prices & functionality for these devices vary's significantly depending on their capability and all will require either a monthly or annual subscription plan just like your mobile phone.

 They were pretty popular before the invention of in car GPS systems of all shapes and sizes.

 But even if you are using a digital mapping tool day to day, having a set of paper maps or a decent road atlas like the HEMA Road & 4WD Atlas as a backup makes good sense.

 Electronic gadgets run on batteries which can go flat quickly and if you can't run your engine (because it's broken) then you might find yourself without a map in a day or two.